-Naomi Conn Liebler, professor and deputy chair, received her PhD from SUNY at Stony Brook.
-Her research interests include Shakespeare, Early Modern English Drama, World Drama, Literary Theory, Tragedy, Renaissance Literature, Literature and Anthropology, Literature of Age and Aging.
-She teaches courses including Shakespeare: Tragedies and Romances, Shakespeare: Comedies and Histories, American Drama, Ancient Tragedy, and Art of Drama.
-Her books include Early Modern Prose Fiction: The Politics of Reading (Routledge 2007), The Female Tragic Hero in Renaissance English Drama (Palgrave, 2002), Tragedy: A Critical Reader, co-ed. with J. Drakakis (Longmans, 1998), and Shakespeare’s Festive Tragedy: The Ritual Foundations of Genre (Routledge, 1995).
-Her current research project, tentatively titled Shakespearean Gerontology, is a study of representations of old age by Shakespeare and his contemporaries.
-Professor Liebler is a University Distinguished Scholar and the recipient of the Townsend Harris Medal for Lifetime Achievement from City College of the City University of New York Alumni Association.
-Her most recent publications include an essay on the experience of teaching Shakespeare's plays in a diverse setting such as Montclair State, in How and Why We Teach Shakespeare: College Teachers and Directors Share How They Explore the Playwright’s Works with Their Students, ed.
-Sidney Homan (Routledge, 2019), and the edited collection The Cultural History of Tragedy, 3: The Early Modern Age (Bloomsbury 2019).
+Naomi Conn Liebler, professor and deputy chair, received her PhD from Stony Brook University.
+Her research interests include Shakespeare, other Early Modern English Drama, Modern American and World Drama, Literary Theory, especially theories of Tragedy and of anthropological approaches to theater, Shakespeare on Film, Teaching Shakespeare, and the Literature of Age and Aging.
+She teaches courses in Shakespeare: Tragedies and Romances, Shakespeare: Comedies and Histories, American Drama, Ancient Tragedy, and Art of Drama.
+Published work includes curated collections: A Cultural History of Tragedy in the Early Modern Age (Bloomsbury, 2019), Early Modern Prose Fiction: The Cultural Politics of Reading (Routledge, 2007), The Female Tragic Hero in Renaissance English Drama (Palgrave, 2002), Tragedy: A Critical Reader, with J. Drakakis (Longmans, 1998), and nearly 40 published articles and essays.
+She is the author of Shakespeare’s Festive Tragedy: The Ritual Foundations of Genre (Routledge, 1995).
+Professor Liebler was named a University Distinguished Scholar (1990), and a recipient of the Townsend Harris Medal for Lifetime Achievement from City College of the City University of New York Alumni Association (2017).
+Her most recent publications include an invited essay on the experience of teaching Shakespeare in a diverse setting such as Montclair State University (How and Why We Teach Shakespeare: College Teachers and Directors Share How They Explore the Playwright’s Works with Their Students, ed.
+Sidney Homan; Routledge, 2019).
+She is working on her next monograph, a study of old age in the work of Shakespeare and his contemporaries.